 So, try examining a couple of swatches before you finalize this paint!

-Get a stick-on sample square of Banana Cream to test in your home.
+Get stick-on sample sheets of Banana Cream to test in your home.

 Friendly Yellow Vs Mushroom Cap